How Important is Indoor Air Quality?

 New Report Indicates Office Employees are Highly Concerned about Indoor Air Quality

 Honeywell Building Technologies has released results from their second annual study on workers' perceptions and feelings about the health and safety of the air quality in their office workspace.
-The study surveyed more than 3,000 office employees who typically work in large buildings with 500 or more employees.
-The study took place across the United States, in the United Kingdom, Germany, India, and in the Middle East.
-The following information presents a summary of the key findings in the Honeywell study.
+The study surveyed over 3,000 office employees who typically work in large buildings with 500 or more employees.
+The study occurred across the United States, the United Kingdom, Germany, India, and the Middle East.
+The following information summarizes the key findings of the Honeywell study.

 Unhealthy Indoor Environments Can Drive Employees Away

-With more persons returning to offices, it is important for business owners to be aware of how employees feel about their workspace indoor air quality.
+With more persons returning to offices, business owners need to know how employees feel about their workspace's indoor air quality.